Fire Hazard Severity Zone Map

 Fire Hazard Severity Zone Map (FHSZ) Update

-Notice is hereby given that the FHSZ LRA map is available for public review and comment beginning on April 1, 2025, in accordance with California Government Code Section 51178.5.
 You can view the map via the link below or at our Administrative Office, located at 14011 City Center Drive, Chino Hills during the posted business hours.
 Please note that state law prohibits the Fire District from assigning a fire hazard severity zone that is less restrictive than the one recommended by the State Fire Marshal.

-Click here to view the Fire Hazard Severity Zone Map Viewer.
+Fire Hazard Severity Zone Map Viewer

 *(Once map is open, click on the magnifying glass in the upper left hand corner)